-The Pantone Markers are one of the best layout markers I ever had.
-First, I got some of the latest version, the Letraset Tria Markers.
-These markers are great because of the three different nips: broad, fine and extra fine.
-However, the ones I like a little bit more have only one broad nib, but they are oldschool!
-That means: nice smell, smooth and soft felt nib and, as far as my experience is, the colors blend better together than the alcohol-based markers.
-I found these some five years ago in an art material store.
+The Pantone Layout Markers are one of the best layout markers I ever had.
+Oldschool.
+That means: nice smell, smooth and soft felt nib and, as far as my experience is, the colors blend together much more better than the modern day alcohol-based markers.
+I found these around 2002 in an art material store.
 These markers date back from the 1980s and they sold them for cheap because nobody really wants them.
-They had also markers of this type with fine nibs, but they were already dried out.
-Anyway, the up-to-date Tria markers are also top quality layout markers.
+The vintage Pantone Layout Markers come with different nib sizes: broad, fine, and extra fine.
+It´s amazing that all of these markers still do their work.
+Good quality markers.

-I found the oldest marker just five years ago in Paris.
+There´s a story behind the vintage 1970s Pantone Marker: I found this one just 8 years ago in Paris.
 I went to a art supply store which I had been to already in the early 1990s (back then I was looking for the Artline Poster Markers which were impossible to get in my home town in Germany.
 Well, they had the Artline Markers in Germany in the 1980s, but they were mostly racked by writers and so they discontinued selling them).
 This time, I had no interest in the Poster Markers; I just checked what they offer.
 I found this 1970s glass-bottle Pantone among newer ones and want to buy them.
 The staff told me, that they are sorry, but they don´t sell markers like these one.
 I tried to explain that I found that marker in their store but they apparently thought I took this one from home as an example for the kind of marker I was looking for… So what could I do?
 They didn´t want any money from me, gave me the marker and after some minutes I just decided to left the store without paying…